 - How do I find boondocking spots?

 Let's look at some of the answers in detail.

-Am I Safe From 'People'?
+Am I Safe From 'Bad' People/Criminals?

-They don't drive for miles and miles to try to find a random RV in the middle of nowhere that is likely to only have clothes and food and games in it.
-Doesn't that sound silly?
+They don't drive for miles and miles to try to find a random unoccupied RV in the middle of nowhere only to steal free clothing, food, and games.

-I was a tad scared the first night of my boondocking experience, but it was of the 'boogey man', not of people.
-I was over it after my first night of totally alone camping.
+I was a tad scared the first night of my boondocking experience, but it was of the 'boogeyman', not of people.
+But I was over it after my first night of totally alone camping.